willcoffey/tmux-streaming/README.md

 ```

 ## 4. Run the `start.sh` script to do the following:
-  - Create new tmux session and socket in `/home/guest/.tmux-session/session`.
+  - Create new tmux session in `/home/guest/.tmux-session/session`.
 If a session already exists
     it won't be overwritten.
-  - Generates a new password for the guest user, display it, and wait for enter. (if you cancel the script at this point
+  - Generates a new password for the guest user, display it, and wait for enter. (if you cancel the
-    the guest account could ssh in and attach to session)
+    script at this point the guest account could ssh in and attach to session)
   - Attach to the session.
   - Wait for host to detach or closes the session
   - Kill all processes from guest user